Dark Tower (game): Objective

-Each kingdom, besides a player's own, contains one of three keys—bronze, silver and gold, acquired in that order—needed to unlock the Tower.
-The location of the key within that kingdom is randomly determined by the Tower.
-Each player will therefore need to travel around the board, through each of the other three kingdoms, until the player has all three keys; players are free to move through spaces in other kingdoms except for the foreign citadel.
+Each kingdom besides a player's own contains one of three keys—bronze, silver and gold, acquired in that order—needed to unlock the Tower.
+The location of the key within a kingdom is randomly determined by the Tower.
+Each player therefore must travel around the board through each other kingdom until the player has all three keys; players are free to move through spaces in other kingdoms except for the foreign citadel.
 At this point, the player returns to their kingdom, buys reinforcements for a maximum complement of warriors, and then attempts to unlock the Tower by entering a code which requires them to confirm a sequence of keys (bronze, silver, and gold) displayed in the correct order, randomized for each game.
 Once cracked, this brings them to the final battle to defeat the Tower, which contains a predetermined number of defenders inside, depending on the level selected at the start of the game.
 The first player to beat the Tower wins the game; losing the battle requires building up another army.